hkrob/DoorOpenDetectionTFlite/README.md

 # Objective
 * Detect open/closed status of a door using a camera feed
 * Connect to Home Assistant, enable automations based on state of the door
+* Can be run without a Google Coral, i.e. on a normal CPU

 # Ingredients
 * Camera facing the door (provides RTSP stream)